karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 ### Eclipse

 <span class='app'>Eclipse</span> is a Java based Integrated Development Environment (IDE).
 It is flexible and extensible and the IDE that I use for developing Karttur's GeoImagine Framework.
-My instructions installing <span class='app'>Eclipse</span> for mac osx are [here](https://karttur.github.io/setup-ide/setup-ide/install-eclipse//).
-The latter also contains instructions on how to setup <span class='app'>Eclipse</span> for PyDev and how to write some basic python programmes.
-Once you have finished the installation for Ubuntu you can continue with [Setup Eclipse for Python development](https://karttur.github.io/setup-ide/setup-ide/install-eclipse/#setup-eclipse-for-python-development).
+Instructions for Mac OSX ["Setup Eclipse for PyDev"](https://karttur.github.io/setup-ide/setup-ide/install-eclipse//) are more extensive compared to the shorthand notes below.
+Including on how to setup <span class='app'>Eclipse</span> for PyDev and how to write some basic python programmes.
+Once you have finished the installation for Ubuntu below you can thus learn more by checking [Setup Eclipse for Python development](https://karttur.github.io/setup-ide/setup-ide/install-eclipse/#setup-eclipse-for-python-development).

+There are (at least) two ways to go about the <span class='app'>Eclipse</span> installation: either via the <span class='app'>Eclipse Installer</span> or using <span class='terminalapp'>snap</span>. <span class='terminalapp'>snap</span> is easier, but the package installer gives more control.
+I recommend to use the package installer.

+But before you can proceed you need to install Java Development Kit.

+#### Java Development Kit (JDK)

-To install Eclipse you first need to install the correct version of Java Development Kit (JDK) - at time of writing this is either 8, 11 or 12.
+At time of writing this the available versions of Java Development Kit (JDK) are 8, 11 and 12.
 For our purposes it is usually better to have an older version as the Eclipse development is always behind that of JDK.

-There are (at least) two ways to go about the installation: either using <span class='terminalapp'>snap</span> or download a package installer.

-#### Snap installation

-Installing <span class='app'>Eclipse</span> with <span class='terminalapp'>snap</span> is outlined the page [How to Install the Latest Eclipse IDE on Ubuntu 18.04](https://linuxize.com/post/how-to-install-the-latest-eclipse-ide-on-ubuntu-18-04/).

-Before installing <span class='app'>Eclipse</span> install the latest version of JDK:
+Start by trying the default JDK defined with <span class='terminalapp'>apt install</span>

 <span class='terminal'>$ sudo apt install default-jre</span>